PipocaSw/PipocaQDA/functional_specification/introduction.md

 # Introduction

 This document provides a functional specification for the PipocaQDA software.
-It describes the functions that a user of the software is able to perform.
+It describes the data structures that underpin the software, and the functions that a user of the software is able to perform.

-The document is broken down into sections based on the groups of related functions.
-These groups are comprised of functions related to a particular part of the research process.
-They typically (though not always) also relate to a particular data object (for example [Project](terminology.md#project), [Quality](terminology.md#quality) or [Source](terminology.md#source))
+As a functional specification, its purpose is to guide the formulation of an implementation specification.
+It specifies what users of the software must be able to do without necessarily providing a precise description of how they will be able to do it.